R-ed/RPG-Game-Prototype/README.md

 # RPG-Game-Prototype

-Contributers:
+Contributers:\n
-Nathan Sutandar
+Nathan Sutandar\n
 Carlito Llena

-About Repository:
+About Repository:\n
 This repository is strictly dedicated to the working prototype stage of the RPG Game that the contributers (see above) are making.